Sports

 In addition, you should refrain from using convenience foods because they do not contain micronutrients and have other disadvantages.
 In turn, chocolate and sweets feed cravings and increase weight gain, because they contain a lot of simple carbohydrates in the form of sugar and a lot of fat.

-Essential vitamins & nutrients for muscle growth
+Important vitamins and nutrients for muscle building

-Protein shakes are usually the first step to not only eating the right amount of protein quickly after exercise, but also in a simple way.
-If you want to train intensively and increase muscle mass significantly, you will also benefit from BCAA supplements.
+Protein shakes are usually the first step towards consuming the right amount of protein, not only quickly after training, but also in a simple way.

 biogena-line